PeterMcMonty

 The temperature range is limited to +2°C to +45°C. Out of this range the display shows "under" or "over" messages instead of temperature value.

 An input pin (RA5/MCLR on real project, but changed to RB7 for simulation, because VSM model for PIC16F818 reads RA5 always zero, regardless if it is set as a digital input) when tied to ground performs temperature calibration.
+The procedure is as follows: - by using a precise thermometer measure water temperature - set the thumbwheel switches to the measured temperature - press the CAL button

 The temperature readings are summed together until the average reaches the calibration setting, then the number of readings is stored in EEPROM, substituting the default of 12,500 readings.
 The new number of readings is then used from now on.

+At the end of calibration the new number of readings is shown on the display.
 After calibration, the maximum error over the entire range is about +/-0.1°C (at least according to simulation results), if it is done around midrange (+25°C).
 Of course, the calibrating thermometer error has to be added to these values.

 If the difference between actual measurement and calibration value is too large, a fail message is shown and the number of readings remains unchanged.